dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v8.6.3.md

 #### Specify the license

-The library requires a license to work, use the APIs `organizationID` and / or `handshakeCode` to specify how to acquire the license.
+The library requires a license to work, use the APIs `organizationID` and `handshakeCode` to specify how to acquire the license.

 ``` javascript
 Dynamsoft.DBR.BarcodeScanner.organizationID = "YOUR-ORGANIZATION-ID"; // Required.